-- 1. What questions would you ask this client? - Is their goal to plant a vegetable garden THIS SEASON?
-Or to get ready for next year? - What are their preferences for using herbicides?
+- Is their goal to plant a vegetable garden THIS SEASON or to get ready for next year? - What are their preferences for using herbicides?
 Are they OK with using a synthetic product like glyphosate (Roundup)?
 Is their preference to use only "natural/organic" herbicides (horticultural vinegar, herbicidal soaps, botanical products)?
 Or do they prefer to use no herbicides at all?

-REMEMBER: It's not your role to convince/lecture/bully the client that they should or shouldn't use glyphosate (because you love or hate it), that they should ONLY utilize pulling/hoeing/sheet mulching (because that's how YOU may do it), or that they should use your special weed spray mix of vinegar, soap, and salt that you found on the internet.
-(Even if it works for you, you - as a representative of CSU Extension - may NOT make this recommendation!)
+REMEMBER: It's not your role to convince/lecture/bully the client that they should or shouldn't use glyphosate (because you love or hate it), that they should ONLY use pulling/hoeing/sheet mulching (because that's how YOU do it), or that they should use your special weed spray mix of vinegar, soap, and salt that you found on the internet (even if it works for you, you - as a representative of CSU Extension - may NOT make this recommendation!).
 Your role is to provide legal, research-based options to our clients - providing sufficient information to allow THEM to make their own decision.

 Are they familiar with the concept of mulching for weed management?
-Many people are not!
+Many people aren't!